-- 5.2.
-Designated Biologist.
-Permittee shall submit to CDFW in writing (e-mail preferred) the name, qualifications, business address, and contact information of a Designated Biologist (DB) at least 30 days before starting Covered Activities, unless CDFW agrees to approve a DB in less time.
+Designated Biologist (DB) at least 30 days before starting Covered Activities, unless CDFW agrees to approve a DB in less time.
 Permittee shall ensure that the DB is knowledgeable and experienced in the biology, natural history, survey techniques, and collecting and handling of the Covered Species.
-The DB shall be responsible for monitoring Covered Activities (temporary bridge installation and removal activities and other activities in or directly adjacent to the wetted channel) to help minimize, fully mitigate and/or avoid the incidental take of the Covered Species, and to minimize disturbance of Covered Species habitat.
-Permittee shall obtain CDFW approval of the DB in writing before starting Covered Activities, and shall also obtain approval in advance in writing if the DB must be changed. - 5.3.
+The DB shall be responsible for monitoring Covered Activities (temporary bridge installation and removal activities and other activities in or directly adjacent to the wetted channel such as alcove and trench gravel extractions) to help minimize, fully mitigate and/or avoid the incidental take of the Covered Species, and to minimize disturbance of Covered Species habitat.
+Permittee shall obtain CDFW approval of the DB in writing before starting Covered Activities, and shall also obtain approval in advance in writing if the DB must be changed.

+- 5.3.
 DB Authority.
 To ensure compliance with the Conditions of Approval of this ITP, the DB shall have authority to immediately stop any activity that does not comply with this ITP, and/or to order any reasonable measure to avoid the unauthorized take of the Covered Species. - 5.4.
 Education Program.
 Permittee shall conduct an education program for all persons employed or otherwise working in the Project Area before performing any work.
-The program shall consist of a presentation from the DB that includes a discussion of the biology and general behavior of the Covered Species, information about the distribution and habitat needs of the Covered Species, sensitivity of the Covered Species to disturbance, its status pursuant to CESA including legal protection, recovery efforts, penalties for violations and Project-specific protective measures described in this ITP.
+The program shall consist of a presentation from the DB that includes a discussion of the biology and general behavior of the Covered Species, information about the distribution and habitat needs of the Covered Species, sensitivity of the Covered Species to disturbance, its status pursuant to CESA including legal protection. recovery efforts, penalties for violations and Project-specific protective measures described in this ITP.
 Permittee shall provide interpretation for non-English speaking workers, and the same instruction shall be provided to any new workers before they are authorized to perform work in the Project Area.
-Permittee shall propare and distribute wallet-sized cards or a fact sheet handout containing this information for workers to carry in the Project Area.
+Permittee shall prepare and distribute wallet-sized cards or a fact sheet handout containing this information for workers to carry in the Project Area.
 Upon completion of the program, employees shall sign a form stating they attended the program and understand all protection measures.
 This training shall be repeated at least once annually for long-term and/or permanent employees that will be conducting work in the Project Area. - 5.5.
 Construction Monitoring Notebook.
 The DB shall maintain a construction-monitoring notebook on-site throughout the construction period, which shall include a copy of this ITP with attachments and a list of signatures of all personnel who have successfully completed the education program.
 Permittee shall ensure a copy of the construction-monitoring notebook is available for review at the Project site upon request by CDFW.